ironcore-dev/metal-operator/docs/concepts/biossettings.md

 ## Related Resources

 - Use `BIOSSettingsSet` for fleet rollout.
-- Use `BIOSVersion`/`BIOSVersionSet` when firmware version must be changed.
+- Use `BIOSVersion` when firmware version must be changed.